coopernurse/seattlefoodnotbombs.org/content/about.md

 We set up tables next to the memorial and sometimes put up a canopy if it's raining.

+Sometimes we run a bit late, but we're there every week and usually ready to go by 4:45 or 5.

 ## Who

-A ragtag group of fine individuals.
+A ragtag group of fine individuals who believe in a kinder world.
 If you agree with the principles above we encourage you to [join us](/join/).

+## Free Market Disclaimer

+There is another Food Not Bombs group in Seattle that goes by Food Not Bombs Free Market or Emerald City Food Not Bombs.
+We are not affiliated with them in any way but have received complaints about certain problematic members of the group, so this is a disclaimer for people to be aware of these issues if they want to seek them out.